-Management will continue to work with the Board of Directors to include the items noted above in our policies and will add provisions regarding employee training to the sexual harassment policy.
+Management's response: Management will continue to work with the Board of Directors to include the items noted above in our policies and will add provisions regarding employee training to the sexual harassment policy.

-Board or Finance Committee
+2) Board or Finance Committee

-- 2. Obtain and inspect the board/finance committee minutes for the calendar year, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the calendar year, and: - a) Observe that the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document. - b) For those entities reporting on the governmental accounting model, observe whether the minutes referenced or included monthly budget-to-actual comparisons on the general fund, quarterly budget-to-actual, at a minimum, on proprietary funds, and semi-annual budget- to-actual, at a minimum, on all special revenue funds.
-Alternately, for those entities reporting on the nonprofit accounting model, observe that the minutes referenced or included financial activity relating to public funds if those public funds comprised more than 10% of the entity's collections during the calendar year. - c) For governmental entities, obtain the prior year audit report and observe the unassigned fund balance in the general fund.
+- A. Procedure: Obtain and inspect the board/finance committee minutes for the calendar year, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the calendar year, and: - i.
+Observe that the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document. - ii.
+For those entities reporting on the governmental accounting model, observe whether the minutes referenced or included monthly budget-to-actual comparisons on the general fund, quarterly budget-to-actual comparisons, at a minimum, on all proprietary funds, and semi-annual budget-to-actual comparisons, at a minimum, on all special revenue funds.
+Alternatively, for those entities reporting on the not-for-profit accounting model, observe that the minutes referenced or included financial activity relating to public funds if those public funds comprised more than 10% of the entity's collections during the fiscal period. - iii.
+For governmental entities, obtain the prior year audit report and observe the unassigned fund balance in the general fund.
 If the general fund had a negative ending unassigned fund balance in the prior year audit report, observe that the minutes for at least one meeting during the calendar year referenced or included a formal plan to eliminate the negative unassigned fund balance in the general fund.

-d) Observe whether the board/finance committee received written updates of the progress of resolving audit finding(s), according to management's corrective action plan at each meeting until the findings are considered fully resolved.
+iv.
+Observe whether the board/finance committee received written updates of the progress of resolving audit finding(s), according to management's corrective action plan at each meeting until the findings are considered fully resolved.

-Upon applying the agreed-upon procedures above, we noted that eight out of sixteen board meetings did not reference or include financial activity relating to public funds.
+Results: Upon applying the agreed-upon procedures above, we noted that two board meetings did not reference or include financial activity relating to public funds in the minutes.

-Board members are provided financial information prior to monthly meetings.
+Management's response: Board members are provided financial information prior to monthly meetings.
 Management will make sure to include discussion of those financial matters during the meetings.

-Bank Reconciliations
+3) Bank Reconciliations

-- 3. Obtain a listing of entity bank accounts for the calendar year from management and management's representation that the listing is complete.
+- A. Procedure: Obtain a listing of entity bank accounts for the calendar year from management and management's representation that the listing is complete.
 Ask management to identify the entity's main operating account.
 Select the entity's main operating account and randomly selected 4 additional accounts (or all accounts if less than 5).
-Randomly select one month from the calendar year, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observed that: - a) Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated or electronically logged); - b) Bank reconciliations include evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and - c) Management has documentation reflecting it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.
+Randomly select one month from the calendar year, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observed that: - i.
+Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated or electronically logged); - ii.
+Bank reconciliations include written evidence that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation within 1 month of the date the reconciliation was prepared (e.g., initialed and dated or electronically logged); and - iii.
+Management has documentation reflecting it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.

-Upon applying the agreed-upon procedures above, we noted that bank reconciliations show no evidence of being prepared within 2 months of the statement closing date, as well as no evidence of review.
-We also noted that there was no documentation that the Company researched outstanding items older than twelve months.
+Results: Upon applying the agreed-upon procedures above, we noted that bank reconciliations show no evidence of review.

-Bank reconciliations are prepared by an outside accountant within a month of month end and provided to management for review each month.
+Management's response: Bank reconciliations are prepared by an outside accountant within a month of month end and provided to management for review each month.
 Management will implement a procedure to note reconciliation date and to sign off on bank reconciliations once reviewed.